ocraviotto/helm-charts/README.md

 ### Release Workflow (`release.yaml`)

-Releases are automated and triggered by pushing a Git tag that matches the chart's version.
+Releases are automated and triggered by pushing to main (protected branch).

-To release a new version of a chart:
+To release a new version of a chart, you need to create Pull Request against main:

+1. **Branch out from main**: Make sure to create fetch latest main and create a new branch to identify your chart bump.

-1. **Update `Chart.yaml`**: Increment the `version` and/or `appVersion` in the `charts/<your-chart-name>/Chart.yaml` file.
+2. **Update `Chart.yaml`**: Increment the `version` and/or `appVersion` in the `charts/<your-chart-name>/Chart.yaml` file using [Semantic Versioning](https://semver.org/).

-2. **Commit Changes**: Commit the updated `Chart.yaml` file.
+3. **Commit Changes**: Commit the updated `Chart.yaml` file (and any other modified one of course).

-3. **Tag the Release**: Create and push a Git tag that matches the chart name and the new version.
-The tag format is `<chart-name>-v<version>`.

-    For example, to release version `0.2.0` of `example-chart`:

-    ```sh
-    git tag example-chart-v0.2.0
-    git push origin example-chart-v0.2.0
-    ```
+4. **Make sure that checks pass**: See details on failed actions if necessary, and only expect a review and approval/merge once all checks pass.

+    See [Pull Request Workflows](#pull-request-workflow-lint-testyaml) for additional details.
-Pushing a tag will trigger the release workflow, which packages the chart and publishes it as an OCI artifact to the GitHub Container Registry (GHCR).
+    Merging to main will eventually release (create a [Github Release](https://docs.github.com/en/repositories/releasing-projects-on-github/about-releases)) and upload the chart as an OCI artifact to [this repository's GitHub Container Registry (GHCR)](https://github.com/ocraviotto?tab=packages&repo_name=helm-charts).